MohamadElgendy23/JavaScript-HTML-CSS-projects/README.md

   > UPDATE 5: After some good amount of time, I finished.
 View has a method called compute(input) that takes in input (user input) and calls all 3 created classes (PostfixCalculator, Lexer, Parser) in order to output the final result.
 As mentioned before, organized on an MVC architecture and the code is all documented clearly.

 ____________________________________________
-> Tic Tac Toe 2 Player Game:
+> Tic Tac Toe 2 Player Game Randomized:

   > Description: Multiplayer 3x3 TTT game.
 Computer player has randomized selections based on a random generated seed (index 0-8 => 9 squares).
 Time limit of each play = 5 seconds.